MultiSafepay/docs/content/api/payment_methods/post-order-banktrans.md

 - If the `email` parameter is not provided, MultiSafepay cannot send the payment details to the customer.
 - The `country` parameter provides the customer a local bank account to pay to, where available.

+Contains:
+`disable_send_email`	| boolean | optional

+If emailing payment instructions to the customer yourself, set to `true`.
+For MultiSafepay to email payment instructions, set to `false`.
+Default: `false`.

 **Response**

 ----------------